Tosaaaki/piphawk-ai/README.md

 If the optional performance logger was added earlier, each job loop's timing will be appended to `backend/logs/perf_stats.jsonl`.

-Both services can also be launched via Docker using `Dockerfile.api` and `Dockerfile.job` respectively.
+Both the API and the job runner can run in a single container using `Dockerfile`.
+If you prefer two containers, build the same image twice and start each with the appropriate command.

 ## Metrics Monitoring